MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 ms.custom: ""
 ---

-# R Server Operationalization API Overview
+# Operationalization APIs for R Server

 **Applies to:  Microsoft R Server 9.x**

 The Microsoft R Server <a href="https://microsoft.github.io/deployr-api-docs/" target="_blank">operationalization REST APIs</a> are exposed by R Server's operationalization server, a standards-based server technology [capable of scaling to meet the needs of enterprise-grade deployments](configure-enterprise.md).
 With the operationalization feature configured, the full statistics, analytics and visualization capabilities of R can now be directly leveraged inside Web, desktop and mobile applications.

+The APIs available with R Server can be categorized into two groups: Core APIs and the Service Consumption APIs.

 ><big>Looking for a specific core API call? <a href="https://microsoft.github.io/deployr-api-docs/" target="_blank">Look in this online API reference</a>.</big>

-The APIs available with R Server can be categorized into two groups: Core APIs and the Service Consumption APIs.

 <a name="core"></a>